sambuccid/hulipaa/UI_tests.md

 - results are limited to 15
 - there are pagination buttons to navigate through the list of results
 - the highlighted button represent the current loaded page
-- clicking on a lagination button it shows the results for that page
+- clicking on a pagination button it shows the results for that page
+- can't click on the pagination button for the current page